Creating a Relapse Prevention Plan: A Step-by-Step Guide for Parents

 Why a Relapse Prevention Plan Matters

-Addiction recovery isn’t just about getting sober—it’s about learning to maintain sobriety in a world full of triggers and temptations.
-A relapse prevention plan empowers your child with clear strategies to handle challenges before they escalate.
+Addiction recovery isn’t just about getting sober—it’s about learning to maintain sobriety in a world full of triggers, stressors, and temptations.
+The use of the addiction may have been a coping mechanism, and without a plan in place, it’s easy for old behaviors to creep back in when life gets challenging.
+A relapse prevention plan empowers your child with clear strategies to handle challenges before they escalate into full-blown relapse.
+It’s not just a "nice to have" tool—it’s essential for building resilience and confidence in their ability to navigate life.

 More than anything, a relapse prevention plan gives your family a sense of hope and direction.
-It’s a way to take things step by step, knowing you’re giving your child the best chance at a brighter future.
+It’s a way to take things step by step, knowing you’re giving your child the best chance at a brighter, healthier future.

 Step 1: Identify Triggers